androchentw/google-cloud-skills-boost/GenAIus-Chatbots/ARC105-Generative-AI-Vacation-Chatbot.md

 # ARC105 - Generative AI Vacation Chatbot

-In this lab you will learn the fundamentals of prompt engineering for `topic` using Generative AI and Google Cloud.
+In this lab you will learn the fundamentals of prompt engineering for `Vacation` using Generative AI and Google Cloud.

 In this lab learn use a chat application to interact and learn: